Asian shares rise on China turnaround, trade fears persist

 On Monday, Argentine President Mauricio Macri announced new taxes on exports and steep cuts to government spending in what he termed “emergency” measures to balance next year’s budget.

-The Argentine peso ARS=RASL closed 3.14 percent weaker on Monday and is expected to face further pressure in coming days.
+The Argentine peso closed 3.14 percent weaker on Monday and is expected to face further pressure in coming days.

 Turkey’s central bank signaled on Monday it would take steps to combat “significant risks” to price stability, comments seen as hinting at interest rate hikes.

-The lira TRYTOM=D3, which has lost 40 percent of its value against the U.S. dollar this year, was 0.3 percent stronger at 6.6000 to the dollar.
+The lira, which has lost 40 percent of its value against the U.S. dollar this year, was 0.3 percent stronger at 6.6000 to the dollar.

 U.S. President Donald Trump gave fresh impetus to trade worries at the weekend when he said there was no need to keep Canada in the North American Free Trade Agreement and warned Congress not to meddle in the trade talks.